nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/dfu_smp.rst

 This requires MTU negotiation in the MTU exchange process (see :c:func:`bt_gatt_exchange_mtu`).
 Writing long characteristic values is not supported.

-Note that this is a limitation of the :ref:`zephyr:smp_svr_sample`, not of the SMP Client.
+This is a limitation of the :ref:`zephyr:smp_svr_sample`, not of the SMP Client.

 Sending a command
 =================

-To send a command, use :c:func:`bt_dfu_smp_command`.
+To send a command, use the :c:func:`bt_dfu_smp_command` function.
-The command is provided as a raw binary buffer consisting of a :c:struct:`dfu_smp_header` and the payload.
+The command is provided as a raw binary buffer consisting of a :c:struct:`bt_dfu_smp_header` and the payload.

 Processing the response
 =======================

-The response to a command is sent as notification.
+The response to a command is sent as a notification.
-It is passed to the callback function that was provided when issuing the command with :c:func:`bt_dfu_smp_command`.
+It is passed to the callback function that was provided when issuing the command with the :c:func:`bt_dfu_smp_command` function.

-Use :c:func:`bt_dfu_smp_rsp_state` to access the data of the current part of the response.
+Use the :c:func:`bt_dfu_smp_rsp_state` function to access the data of the current part of the response.
-As the response might be received in multiple notifications, use :c:func:`bt_dfu_smp_rsp_total_check` to verify if this is the last part of the response.
+As the response might be received in multiple notifications, use the :c:func:`bt_dfu_smp_rsp_total_check` function to verify if this is the last part of the response.
 The offset size of the current part and the total size are available in fields of the :c:struct:`bt_dfu_smp_rsp_state` structure.